HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/Applyingboostfactorstospecificfieldsmetadata.md

 ![](../../../../images/Applyingboostfactorstospecificfields_2.png)

-To enabled this field, the following search service configuration parameter is available:
+To enable this field, the following search service configuration parameter is available:

 Name: boostingSettings

 Value: {"phraseBoost": {"Enabled":"true"}, "fieldBoost": [{"field":"title", "boost": 3.0},
 {"field":"description", "boost":3.0}, {"field":"keywords", "boost":2.0}]}

-`phraseboost`: not mandatory, could add value – which is language dependent
+`phraseboost`: not mandatory, but could add value (which is language dependent)

 `fieldboost`: sample provided for default/commonly found metadata fields

-Can also include other metadata fields (with string-based values)
+This can also include other metadata fields with string-based values.

-“boost” should be specified in a range between 1.0 to 10.0, and be used with care (suggested to stay in the range between 1.0 and 3.0).
+`boost` should be specified in a range between 1.0 to 10.0, and be used with care.
+This value is suggested to stay in the range between 1.0 and 3.0.

 Example:
 A user searches for the terms “Editing content in web content management”.